wityan/wityan/README.md

 # 👋  Heioooo

-I am Frontend Developer based in Switzerland.
-Currently I am working on a large E-Banking solution for a swiss bank.
+I am Frontend Developer based in Switzerland working for a Bern based consulting company.

 ## 🛠  Currently using